-We came across this article by Jon Terry published in IndustryWeek on August 1st and, to be frank, our first reaction was to pass it by because we’ve all read SO many articles about Lean that they begin to look and read the same.
-And then we engaged with a manufacturing company that hasn’t yet begun the “Lean Journey” and, if the advice in this article made sense to them, then maybe there are others out there that can also get value from Mr. Terry’s observations.
+We came across this article by Jon Terry published in IndustryWeek on August 1st and, to be frank, our first reaction was to pass it by.
+We’ve all read SO many articles about Lean that they begin to look and read the same.
+And then we engaged with a manufacturing company that hasn’t yet begun the “Lean Journey”.
+And, if the advice in this article made sense to them, then maybe there are others out there that can also get value from Mr. Terry’s observations.

 Enjoy the Article ~ Jim Fairfax